ls1intum/Artemis/docs/dev/guidelines/server.rst

 Some parts of these guidelines are adapted from https://medium.com/@madhupathy/ultimate-clean-code-guide-for-java-spring-based-applications-4d4c9095cc2a

-15. Solution for known issues
+15. Solutions for known issues
 ==============================
 * ``JpaSystemException: null index column for collection`` caused by ``@OrderColumn`` annotation
     #.
 Save the child entity (e.g. `Feedback <https://github.com/ls1intum/Artemis/blob/develop/src/main/java/de/tum/in/www1/artemis/domain/Feedback.java>`_) without connection to the parent entity (e.g. `Result <https://github.com/ls1intum/Artemis/blob/develop/src/main/java/de/tum/in/www1/artemis/domain/Result.java>`_)
     #.
-Add back then connection of the child entity to the parent entity
+Add back the connection of the child entity to the parent entity
     #.
 Save the parent entity
     #.
 Always use the returned value after saving the entity e.g. ``result = resultRepo.save(result)``
     #.
 You can see an example of this `here <https://github.com/ls1intum/Artemis/blob/develop/src/main/java/de/tum/in/www1/artemis/service/ProgrammingAssessmentService.java#L48>`_